Lower threshold for dismissal of employees

 - the employee’s capacity to perform work has changed so significantly that they can no longer manage their duties.

-In practice, neglect of obligations could include failure to comply with the employer’s instructions, neglecting work, absences for no valid reason, inappropriate conduct or carelessness in performing work.
+In practice, the neglect of obligations can include failure to comply with the employer’s instructions, neglecting work, absences for no valid reason, inappropriate conduct or carelessness in performing work.

-When applying existing legislation, courts have found that underperformance can be seen as a proper and weighty reason for dismissal.
+When applying the previous legislation, courts have found that underperformance can be seen as a proper and weighty reason for dismissal.

-Not every instance of reproachable behaviour or inadequate performance is sufficient grounds for dismissal.
-The existence of sufficient grounds would still be determined on the basis of a comprehensive assessment of the circumstances made by both the employer and the employee.
+Not every instance of reproachable behaviour or inadequate performance will constitute sufficient grounds for dismissal.
+The existence of sufficient grounds will continue to be determined on the basis of a comprehensive consideration of the circumstances of both the employer and the employee.

-As is the case a present, the employer should also take into account other obligations that apply to both employers and employees and the prohibited grounds for dismissal.
-Termination of employment on arbitrary or minor grounds would still not be permitted.
+As was the case previously, the employer must also take into account other obligations that apply to both employers and employees and the prohibited grounds for dismissal.
+Termination of employment on arbitrary or minor grounds will still not be permitted.

-The legal provision related to the grounds for dismissal would also attest that the reason may not be discriminatory.
+The legal provision related to the grounds for dismissal will also attest that the reason may not be discriminatory.
 This refers to the requirements laid down in the Non-Discrimination Act and the Act on Equality between Women and Men.
+As a rule, the employer must warn the employee before the dismissal and thereby give the employee an opportunity to amend their conduct.
+In addition, the employer must give the employee an opportunity to be heard on the reasons for terminating the employment contract.

-At present, an employer must investigate whether the employee could be reassigned to other tasks or duties before dismissal.
-In future, the employer’s obligation to reassign would apply only in cases where the employee’s capacity to work has changed during the employment relationship.
-This would apply, for example, if the employee’s ability to work had deteriorated due to illness, injury or occupational accident.
+Previously, an employer was required to investigate whether the employee could be reassigned to other tasks or duties before dismissal.
+In future, the employer’s obligation to reassign the employee will apply only in cases where the employee’s capacity to work has changed during the employment relationship.
+This will apply, for example, if the employee’s ability to work has deteriorated due to illness, injury or occupational accident.

-No changes are proposed to the warning procedure.
-An employee could not be dismissed without first being given a warning and the opportunity to correct their conduct.
-Exceptions would apply in cases of serious misconduct where the employer could not reasonably be expected to continue the employment relationship.
+No changes were made to the warning procedure.
+An employee may not be dismissed without first being given a warning and the opportunity to amend their conduct.
+As before, exceptions will apply in cases of serious misconduct where the employer could not reasonably be expected to continue the employment relationship.
 These would include cases where the employee should have understood the reproachable nature of their conduct even without a warning.
-This is also the current practice.

-Even after the proposed amendments, the provisions of the Employment Contracts Act concerning grounds for termination would still meet the requirements arising from these documents.
-The list of prohibited grounds for dismissal would be the same as before, except that a provision on the position of shop stewards reflecting current practice would be included in the list.
-Acting as or seeking to become a shop steward would not, as is the case at present, be valid grounds for termination.
+Even after the proposed amendments, the provisions of the Employment Contracts Act concerning grounds for dismissal will still fulfil the requirements arising from these documents.
+The list of prohibited grounds for dismissal will be the same as before, except that a provision on the position of shop stewards reflecting current practice will be included in the list.
+Acting as or seeking to become a shop steward would continue not to be valid grounds for termination.

 On 2 September 2024, the Ministry of Economic Affairs and Employment appointed a tripartite working group to prepare the legislative amendments to implement the Government Programme.
 Besides the Ministry of Economic Affairs and Employment, the working group was composed of representatives of the Confederation of Finnish Industries EK, the Federation of Finnish Enterprises, the Local Government and County Employers KT, the Office for the Government as Employer, the Central Organisation of Finnish Trade Unions SAK, the Finnish Confederation of Professionals STTK and the Confederation of Unions for Professional and Managerial Staff in Finland Akava, and a joint representative of the employee confederations.

 The working group was not unanimous.
-The Confederation of Finnish Industries EK, the Federation of Finnish Enterprises and the Local Government and County Employers KT submitted supplementary opinions on the working group’s report.
-The Central Organisation of Finnish Trade Unions SAK, the Finnish Confederation of Professionals STTK and the Confederation of Unions for Professional and Managerial Staff in Finland Akava, in turn, submitted a joint dissenting opinion.
+The Confederation of Finnish Industries EK, Federation of Finnish Enterprises and the Local Government and County Employers KT submitted supplementary opinions to the working group’s report The Central Organisation of Finnish Trade Unions SAK, Finnish Confederation of Professionals STTK and Confederation of Unions for Professional and Managerial Staff in Finland Akava, in turn, submitted a joint dissenting opinion.

 The Ministry of Economic Affairs and Employment circulated the working group’s report for comment in spring 2025.